AnthonyTechnologies/python-styleguide/syntax.md

 emptiness of a np.array (e.g. `if not users.size`).

-### 3.11 Files, Sockets, and similar Stateful Resources
+### 3.11 Files, Sockets, and Similar Stateful Resources
 Explicitly close files and sockets when done with them.
 This rule naturally extends to closeable resources that internally use sockets, such as database connections, and also other resources that need to be closed down in a similar fashion.
 To name only a few examples, this also includes mmap mappings, h5py File objects, and matplotlib.pyplot figure